peng-ju/Power-of-Choice/dnn/README.md

 * Activate the env: `$ conda activate myenv`
 * The hyperparameter configuration is present in `configs/fig4a.json`
 * Obtains plots in logs directory: `$ python main.py --config configs/fig4a.json`
+* Each configuration (except fig3a/fig3b) take around 1.5hrs to complete.
+Fig3a/3b take only a few mins.